 Have Clear Action Items

-Avoid leaving the meeting with ambiguous tasks and goals.
+Avoid leaving the staff meeting with ambiguous tasks and goals.
 Have action items for each individual included in the conversation.
 Everyone should walk away understanding what they need to do, when they need to have it done, and whom they need to follow-up with to update on their progress.
 The last thing you want to do is to create another meeting to discuss the previous meeting, so leave the session on a solid note.

-Meetings don’t have to be something you and your team dread.
+Staff meetings don’t have to be something you and your team dread.
 They can be productive sessions that allow everyone to understand what the expectations are, as well as ask questions about their role.
 Use it as a time to meet your goals, and to improve communications.
 If you follow the tips above, your dealership staff will learn to look at meetings as a tool for collaboration instead of a burden.